heptarch/heptarch.github.io/drafts/demon.md

 Ȣ. "My name?"
 The little man looks puzzled, dons a pair of spectacles, and mounts the back of the armchair like a lectern.
-"According to Rabbinic lore, Solomon bound Ashmedai—Prince of Demons—to his service in construction of the great temple, using a chain and anklet graven with the tetragrammaton.
+"According to Rabbinic lore, Solomon bound Ashmedai—Prince of Demons—to help him construct the great temple, using a chain and anklet graven with the tetragrammaton.
  Once complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
 Ashmedai flung him a thousand miles and replaced him as king!
 A right begoo."
 He removes his spectacles and collapses